F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 :::warning

-After the boot files are created, **DO NOT** reboot if you are using a MacPro4,1, MacPro5,1, or Xserve3,1 system!
-A bug in the Windows bootloader exists that will completely brick the system if it is loaded through the stock Boot Picker.
+After the boot files are created, **don't** reboot if you're using a `MacPro4,1`, `MacPro5,1`, or `Xserve3,1` system!
+A bug in the Windows bootloader exists that will completely brick the system if it's loaded through the stock Boot Picker.
 See the "Installation: Removing the Windows option from the stock Boot Picker" section for a workaround.

 :::